vv9k/pkger/docs/src/configuration.md

 When using [custom images](./images.md) their location can be specified with `images_dir`.

-If Docker daemon that **pkger** should connect does not run on a default unix socket override the uri with `docker` parameter.
+If Docker daemon that **pkger** should connect does not run on a default unix socket override the uri with `runtime_uri` parameter.

+To use Podman as the container runtime, set `podman: true`.

 If an option is available as both configuration parameter and cli argument **pkger** will favour the arguments passed during startup.